ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 # Completed Metadata

 Immediately, upon receipt of the metadata, a new Gitlab Issue should be created.
-Please use the `Tag Metadata` Issue template.
+Please use the `Tag Metadata` Issue checklist template.

-Here is the template, for reference:
+Here is the Issue checklist, for reference:

 ```
 Tag Meta Data